Dessie Ellis: Political career

 Ellis was first elected to Dublin City Council in 1999, for the Finglas local electoral area.
 He unsuccessfully contested the 2002 general election in the Dublin North-West constituency, and received 4,781 first preference votes (18.3%).
 He was again unsuccessful at the 2007 general election in the same constituency, receiving 4,873 votes (15.7%).

 At the 2011 general election, he was elected to the 31st Dáil with 7,115 (21.7%) of the first-preference votes.

-In October 2014, following claims made by Mairia Cahill that she had been raped as a 17-year-old by members of the Provisional IRA, Ellis stated that "If an allegation was made against a volunteer it would have to be investigated [internally]...To be honest they were not qualified to deal with something like sexual abuse".
-Based on this, Philip Ryan of the Irish Independent accused Ellis of admitting that the PIRA ran "Kangaroo courts".
+In October 2014, following claims made by Mairia Cahill that she had been raped as a 17-year-old by a member of the Provisional IRA, Ellis stated that "If an allegation was made against a volunteer it would have to be investigated [internally]...To be honest they were not qualified to deal with something like sexual abuse".
+Based on this, Philip Ryan of the Irish Independent accused Ellis of admitting that the IRA ran "kangaroo courts".

-In 2015, Ellis refused to comment on if Sinn Féin leader Gerry Adams should distance himself from Thomas 'Slab' Murphy, an Irish republican found guilty of tax fraud and an allegedly a former PIRA Chief of Staff.
+In 2015, Ellis refused to comment on if Sinn Féin leader Gerry Adams should distance himself from Thomas 'Slab' Murphy, an Irish republican found guilty of tax fraud and an allegedly a former IRA Chief of Staff.

 At the 2016 general election Ellis was again elected with 7,571 (20.5%) of the first preference votes.

 In September 2016, a bill was put forward, which if passed would have criminalised hare coursing.
 Sinn Féin supports the legalisation of hare coursing and decided to apply the party whip.
 As Ellis opposes it he declined to vote.
 He defied party instructions by not informing party whip Aengus O'Snodaigh that he would not be taking part in the vote so he could be excused.
 He was subsequently given a written warning.